Neo-Latin: Diplomacy and official status

+Some of the last major international treaties to be written in Latin include the Treaty of Vienna in 1738 and the Treaty of Belgrade in 1739; after the War of the Austrian Succession (1740–48) international diplomacy was conducted predominantly in French.
+Some more minor trade treaties were written in Latin in 1737 and 1756 between Denmark and the Sublime Porte.

+Latin retained a significant role in diplomatic correspondence beyond these dates.
+The Papacy, Holy Roman Empire, Sweden continued to prefer Latin for communications through the century.
+In any case, due to the need to consult prior historic agreements, Latin remained an important skill for diplomats and was provided for in their training.

+Prussia found Latin indispensable as late as 1798, for practical reasons in administering partitioned Poland from the 1770s onwards, where Latin remained the main administrative language.
+In central Europe, Latin retained an official status in Hungary and Croatia, as a neutral language.

+Nineteenth century

-As the 18th century progressed, the extensive literature in Latin being produced at the beginning slowly contracted.
-By 1800 Latin publications were far outnumbered, and often outclassed, by writings in the modern languages.
+By 1800, Latin publications were far outnumbered, and often outclassed, by writings in the modern languages.
 Latin literature lasted longest in very specific fields (e.g. botany and zoology) where it had acquired a technical character, and where a literature available only to a small number of learned individuals could remain viable.
 By the end of the 19th century, Latin in some instances functioned less as a language than as a code capable of concise and exact expression, as for instance in physicians' prescriptions, or in a botanist's description of a specimen.
 In other fields (e.g. anatomy or law) where Latin had been widely used, it survived in technical phrases and terminology.
-The perpetuation of Ecclesiastical Latin in the Roman Catholic Church through the 20th century can be considered a special case of the technicalizing of Latin, and the narrowing of its use to an elite class of readers.
+The perpetuation of Ecclesiastical Latin in the Catholic Church through the 20th century can be considered a special case of the technicalizing of Latin, and the narrowing of its use to an elite class of readers.